KippAD/portfolio-project-2/README.md

 ### **Action Plan**
 The Capitals of the World Quiz was designed to meet the UX objectives and ensure that each of these target demographics has a positive experience:

 1. Navigation is clear so that users of all ages are able to move through the game easily.
 Where a user can initiate an action it is obvious and clearly marked with buttons and icons.
-Feedback is given to user actions through modals, elements responding to mouse, tooltips and sound effects.
+Feedback is given to user actions through modals, elements responding to the mouse, tooltips and sound effects.

 2. Questions are divided into different difficulties, enabling casual or younger users to work through the game incrementally without being overloaded with questions that are too difficult, and allowing more advanced users to test their knowledge of tougher questions.
 These difficulties can be unlocked when a user achieves a certain threshold of correct answers, adding an objective to the game and meaning that users will be able to settle on their level of difficulty through playing.